AlibabaCloudDocs/vod/intl.en-US/Short video SDK/iOS short video SDK/Import and editing.md

         ```
 /**
-The rendering area is used to convert logical pixels to physical pixels.
-You can call the [_editor getPreviewRenderSize] method to obtain the size of the rendering area.
+Call the [_editor getPreviewRenderSize] method to obtain the size of the rendering area.
 */
 @property (nonatomic, assign) CGSize previewRenderSize;
         ``` |